 “Nik!”
 Both, Ali and John said with an alarmed tone.

 Bronte clasped her long caramel brown hair in her hand and tied it into a ponytail while casually smirking at her brother.
 “Hey Nik!
 If I turn, you’ll be the first I attack.”
-She smiled.
-He returned the compliment with a wink, put his palms out and wiggled his fingers and said, "Bring it!"
+She smiled and he returned the compliment with a wink.

 Nikola acted nothing like his composed, thoughtful twin brother, Huxley.
 They were opposites in every way.
 Nikola looked twenty-five rather than seventeen, he had a bushy beard, tattooed arms and neck and his hair was shaved too short on each side of his head, leaving the top long.
 Once Ali Wilson was asked by Diane Carter, her husband’s former boss’ wife, how she could let Nikola be so free with his appearance.
 He had a Mohawk at the time.
 Ali returned the question with a question, “How can you force your kids to look like everyone else?”